JeffMangan/go-ddd-cart/README.md

 * model -- Domain Entities
 * shared -- Shared logic

-## Setup
+## Setup (for DynamoDB Local Testing)
-As mentioned above, this is only because the current tests are using dynamodb local.
-<<<<<<< HEAD

 * docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb
   * to understand the cmd line params go here https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html#DynamoDBLocal.CommandLineOptions
+  * if you are unable to connect, make sure there are no existing processes running on port 8000.
-* This next step is needed each time you start a new instance of ddb local, the user table will need to be created.
-The enpoint-url is specific to ddb local only.
+* This next step is needed each time you run a new container instance, the user table will need to be created.
+The endpoint-url is specific to ddb local only.
   * aws dynamodb create-table \
 --table-name User \
 --attribute-definitions AttributeName=id,AttributeType=S \